raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/AD Priv Esc/RBCD.md

 #### Tags:

 ## Overview
-- Resource based constrained delegation - It can be
+- Resource based constrained delegation - The delegation can be from
+	1. user to computer 2) user to user

 ```markdown
 ```